Genesis 46-50 -- let's wrap this up

 Eventually Joseph also dies.

-[Previous entry: "Genesis 42-45 -- the family reunion, the ends justify the means"] [TOC] [Next entry: "Twilight Struggle as a drinking game"]
+[Previous entry: "Genesis 42-45 -- the family reunion, the ends justify the means"] [TOC] [Next entry: "Twilight Struggle as a drinking game (maybe with a little BDSM also)"]